Expert brick replacement, crack repair, and structural restoration for homes and businesses in Fort Worth, Johnson and Tarrant County

 Don't let brick damage worsen.
 Contact us today for professional brick repair in Fort Worth, Arlington, Keller, Southlake, and surrounding areas.

-Brick damage across Fort Worth and Tarrant County stems primarily from the region's highly expansive clay soil, which generates enough foundation movement to crack walls, displace brick veneer from the structural frame, and shift lintels above doors and windows.
-This soil swells when saturated by spring storms and contracts during summer drought, creating a recurring cycle that accumulates structural stress year after year.
+Brick damage in Fort Worth and Tarrant County is driven mainly by the region's expansive clay soil.
+This soil generates enough foundation movement to crack walls, displace brick veneer from the structural frame, and shift lintels above doors and windows.
+It swells with spring storms and contracts during summer drought — a recurring cycle that builds structural stress year after year.

-Freeze-thaw cycles cause brick spalling in Texas clay soil environments as absorbed moisture expands inside porous brick faces during winter cold snaps, blowing off the hard-fired surface layer.
-Extreme summer heat above 100 degrees creates differential thermal expansion between brick and mortar, opening micro-cracks at bond lines that allow even more moisture in.
-Poor drainage from downspouts, flower beds, or grading that slopes toward the house concentrates water against foundation walls and accelerates both efflorescence buildup and mortar erosion.
+Freeze-thaw cycles cause brick spalling as absorbed moisture expands inside porous brick faces during winter cold snaps, blowing off the hard-fired surface layer.
+Extreme summer heat above 100 degrees creates differential thermal expansion between brick and mortar, opening micro-cracks at bond lines.
+Poor drainage from downspouts, flower beds, or grading that slopes toward the house concentrates water against foundation walls, accelerating both efflorescence and loose mortar erosion.

-Stair-step cracks following mortar lines — The classic indicator of foundation settlement from expansive clay soil; the crack pattern follows the path of least resistance through mortar joints and typically widens at the top
+Stair-step cracks following mortar lines — A classic indicator of foundation settlement from expansive clay soil — the crack follows the path of least resistance through mortar joints and typically widens at the top

 Horizontal cracks along a single brick course — Lateral soil pressure is pushing the wall inward, or a shelf angle is corroding and losing its ability to support the veneer above